apoz/Guybrush/README.md

 ```
 brew install libtiff libjpeg webp little-cms

+Then install Pillow with:

+$ pip install Pillow

 ```
 Brew is having issues to install libpng, I've got to check further...